bitprj/BitCamp/Serverless-Functions/week3/README.md

 <br />*Students will have a working web app that takes a face image as an input, makes a request to the HTTP Trigger, and displays emotion data.*

 ### Learning Objectives
-- Creating an HTML webpage
+- Creating an HTML webpage with CSS
+- Upload an image with a form
-- Making a HTTP POST request to Azure Function
+- Making a HTTP POST request to an Azure Function
 - Parsing and displaying data retrieved from call